eladnoor/equilibrator/classic_rxns/source/faq.rst

 A `half-reaction <http://en.wikipedia.org/wiki/Half-reaction>`_ is the oxidation or reduction component of a `redox reaction <http://en.wikipedia.org/wiki/Redox>`_, without the other component.
 When you search for such a reaction, eQuilibrator recognizes that the number of electrons is not balanced and automatically switches to 'half-reaction' mode.
 Without knowing the other half, the change in Gibbs energy is not well defined.
 The parameter that is used to describe the potential difference (in Volts) between the products and substrates of a half-reaction is called the "`standard redox potential <http://en.wikipedia.org/wiki/Redox_reaction#Standard_electrode_potentials_.28reduction_potentials.29>`_" and is marked by E'°.
 The redox potential is equal to the voltage at equilibrium under standard conditions of an electrochemical cell in which the cathode reaction is the half-reaction considered and the anode is a standard hydrogen electrode where hydrogen is oxidized: ½ H\ :sub:`2` ⇌ H\ :sup:`+` + e\ :sup:`-`.

 Assuming you do want the Gibbs energy of a reaction, you have two options.
-The first option is to balance the electrons in the half-reaction by supplying the other half. eQuilibrator make this simple providing a link for balancing with the biologically ubiquitous redox donor:acceptor pair `NAD+/NADH <glycolysis.html>`_.
+The first option is to balance the electrons in the half-reaction by supplying the other half. eQuilibrator make this simple providing a link for balancing with the biologically ubiquitous redox donor:acceptor pair :ref:`NAD+/NADH <cr-glycolysis-nadh>`.
 Alternatively, you can use the bottom panel of results page to adjust the potential of the electrons in the other half-reaction (i.e. change the value of e- potential in mV).
 This is useful in cases where eQuilibrator doesn't have a value for the second half-reaction, which is sometimes the case when the donors are complicated or not well-defined.
 For example, protein-based redox carriers like ferredoxin can vary quite quite a lot in their potential.

 .. _iron-redox:

 What's so complicated about redox reactions involving iron?
 ----------------------------------------------------------------------------

 The reduction or oxidation of the pair Fe(III)/Fe(II) is ubiquitous in biology, for example in the iron-sulfur clusters of ferredoxins.
-However, the chemical environment of the iron atom can have a large effect on the reduction potential of the Fe(III)/Fe(II) pair with the measured reduction potentials of natural ferredoxins varying by more than 350 mV [4].
+However, the chemical environment of the iron atom can have a large effect on the reduction potential of the Fe(III)/Fe(II) pair with the measured reduction potentials of natural ferredoxins varying by more than 350 mV [#faq4]_.
 That is, variation in the measured reduction potential of ferredoxins equals to reduction potential of NAD/NADH!

 Similarly, in dissimilatory iron reduction the specific chemical form of Fe(III) can drastically affect the reduction potential.
-For example, a half reaction with a well-characterized crystalline form Goethite has a redox potential of about -300 mV while y-FeOOH, (Lepidocrocite), which can be treated as having the same empirical formula, has a redox potential of about -100 mV at pH 7 [9].
+For example, a half reaction with a well-characterized crystalline form Goethite has a redox potential of about -300 mV while y-FeOOH, (Lepidocrocite), which can be treated as having the same empirical formula, has a redox potential of about -100 mV at pH 7 [#faq9]_.
 As a result we strongly suggest that you enter the iron-free half-reaction of interest (e.g. `reduction of pyruvate to acetyl-CoA </search?query=+pyruvate+%2B+CoA+%3D+acetyl-CoA+%2B+CO2>`_) and use the bottom panel to adjust the potential of the electrons in the reaction to match the iron donor-acceptor pair that interests you.

 .. _atp-hydrolysis:

 Why is the value for ATP hydrolysis different than some textbooks?
 ----------------------------------------------------------------------------

 The ΔG'° of the ATP hydrolysis reaction is affected by many factors, notably also by the concentration of free Mg\ :sub:`2`\ :sup:`+`\  ions.
-The value cited in [1] and used in the original version of eQuilibrator (-36.4 kJ/mol) assumes no magnesium ([Mg\ :sub:`2`\ :sup:`+`\ ] = 0).
-In the current version of eQuilibrator2.0 we use the component contribution method [12] that uses measurements collected in the NIST thermodynamic database for enzyme-catalyzed reactions [7] that were performed under varying levels of Mg\ :sub:`2`\ :sup:`+`\ .
+The value cited in [#faq1]_ and used in the original version of eQuilibrator (-36.4 kJ/mol) assumes no magnesium ([Mg\ :sub:`2`\ :sup:`+`\ ] = 0).
+In the current version of eQuilibrator2.0 we use the component contribution method [#faq12]_ that uses measurements collected in the NIST thermodynamic database for enzyme-catalyzed reactions [#faq7]_ that were performed under varying levels of Mg\ :sub:`2`\ :sup:`+`\ .
 This is also the more relevant situation in vivo.
 As noted in many studies, when taking into account [Mg\ :sub:`2`\ :sup:`+`\ ], the value changes and is observed to be in the range -26 to -32 kJ/mol depending on the reference.
-A clear discussion can be found at [8].
+A clear discussion can be found at [#faq8]_.

 .. _total-driving-force: